 The University Community Model: A Developmental Model of Embeddedness, Interdependence, Independence, and Evolution

-The philosophy of the GVSU Counseling & Career Development Center incorporates a systems approach of being interdependent, independent, and embedded with the university community.
+The philosophy of the GVSU University Counseling Center incorporates a systems approach of being interdependent, independent, and embedded with the university community.
 In addition, the Center sees itself to be continually evolving through quality improvement based on assessment, goal setting, and outcome measures.
 The Center is considered to be an integral part of the University as manifested through the roles assumed and relationships developed by senior staff, interns, and the training program within the university community.
 Staff members believe they have an ethical responsibility not only to assist students directly through counseling services, but also to influence the university environment in order to create a healthy climate for students.
 The Center is interdependent in its collaborative effort with other offices at the University.
 Examples include collaborative programming, research, consultation, and teaching with other members of the university community.
 The Center is also independent in its separate budget, office space, and programmatic determinations.
 Staff members also function independently in the development of their specialty areas.

 The training program parallels this philosophy.
 The training program is embedded in the Center.
 It is viewed as an essential part of the Center, and all professional staff members serve on the Training Committee.
 All staff members provide supervision to interns and have a part in intern training and evaluation.
 Interns take an active contributing role in staff meetings, service delivery, and center policies and procedures.